Original Date: 12/21/2021 * Last Revision Effective: 06/15/2022

 Policy

-The college requires faculty, staff, volunteers, and students (defined below) to either:
+The college requires faculty, staff, and volunteers (defined below) to either:

 - Be fully vaccinated against COVID-19 using an authorized vaccine (defined below) OR